The one question I'm asked more frequently than any other is, "Did your parents want a boy?"

 The second most frequent question I'm asked is how did I get started writing mysteries.
 I have to admit that I'm a voracious reader, occasionally picking up something other than a mystery, thriller, or suspense novel.
 But, I had a story of my own burning in my mind.

 I sat down and wrote the first chapter, realizing immediately that I didn't have a clue about how to proceed -- my protagonist didn't have a clue about solving the mystery in the first novel either.
 After devouring several how to books -- my venture boosted book sales immediately -- the plot started to pan out.
 I connected with the Mystery Writers of America -- Florida Chapter, where I received the instruction and support required to learn the craft.
 My first manuscripts are not marketable.
-I'm saving them for my yet unborn grandchildren to discover and have a good laugh over.
+I'm saving them for my grandchildren to discover and have a good laugh over.

-Credits include Imperfect Escape, Imperfect Defense, Illegal Intent, She Learned to Die, Plan to Kill, Imperfect Daddy, Imperfect Contract, Illegally Dead, Chapter 14 of Naked Came the Flamingo, a Murder on the Beach progressive novella edited by Barbara Parker and Joan Mickelson, and On the Edge, a short story [MiamiARTzine.com].
+Credits include Imperfect Friendship, Imperfect Escape, Imperfect Defense, Illegal Intent, She Learned to Die, Plan to Kill, Imperfect Daddy, Imperfect Contract, Illegally Dead, Chapter 14 of Naked Came the Flamingo, a Murder on the Beach progressive novella edited by Barbara Parker and Joan Mickelson, and On the Edge, a short story [MiamiARTzine.com].
 The Writers' Network of South Florida recognized On the Edge among the finalists in their Seventh Annual Short Story Contest.

-I live in Tennessee with my husband Steve and Mischief, a Boston Terrier pup who lives up to her name..
+I live in Tennessee with my husband Steve and Mischief, a Boston Terrier who lives up to her name..
 Our boys are grown.
-Mark, lives in Florida with his beautiful wife Laurie.
-Benjamin, lives in Portland and works for Niki.
+Mark lives in Florida with his beautiful wife, Laurie.
+Benjamin lives in Arlington, MA with his beautiful wife, Chihiro, and the light of my life, Lilly Mei, their infant daughter.

 contact the Author: "I'd love to hear from you."